graebnerc/Beyond_Equilibrium/README.md

 Link to the journal paper

+In case you have questions of comments you may comment directly in the Github project or contact us directly via email.
+Any feedback is highly appreciated!

 ## Abstract
 Two-sided markets are an important aspect of today's economies.
 Yet, the attention they have received in economic theory is limited, mainly due to methodological constraints of conventional approaches: two-sided markets quickly lead to non-trivial dynamics that would require a computational approach, as analytical models quickly become intractable.
 One approach to this problem is to opt for models that operate on an aggregated level, abstracting from most of the (micro-level) causes of these non-trivial dynamics.